 If you’ve worked as an EMS Agent for a while, you may already consider yourself an expert on merchant services and payment processing.
 That’s a great start!
-However, now, you must add a few more things to your knowledge base if you are going to help merchants through the pandemic.
+However, now, you must add a few more things to your knowledge base if you are going to help merchants through to the end of the pandemic.

 Here’s how to get started:

-Research the Public Health Requirements for Your State
+1. Stay Informed of the Current Public Health Requirements for Your State

-The Ohio Department of Health is currently implementing a “Responsible Restart Ohio” plan.
-Under this plan, some business types are required to remain closed while others are permitted to reopen, provided they adhere to specific health and safety rules.
-Those rules can be found here, and are regularly updated as the overall plan progresses and new COVID information becomes available.
+The list of rules can be found here, broken down by specific business sector.
+Be sure to check back often to review these for your merchant's business type, as they are regularly updated while the overall plan progresses and new COVID information becomes available.
 By staying in tune with these requirements for your state, you position yourself as a valuable resource for merchants in a time of confusion and fear.

 Even before this pandemic, consumers were craving a seamless, simple, or even invisible payment experience.
 Now that many stores and restaurants are changing the ways they do business in response to the virus, flexible payment solutions are more important than ever.
 In fact, making sure your merchant’s business is equipped with the right payment solution for their customers and the current situation can help them survive today, and thrive tomorrow.

 A great option for many of the businesses you serve is a contactless payment solution.
 Leading with contactless payment options when calling a merchant during this time is wise for a couple of reasons.